stephentcannon/backbone-router/README.md

 is the name of the route and will automatically render a template of that name.
 Just create templates and the router will automatically render them.
 It is available as Meteor.request.controller, a Session var and through a reactive and non-reactive template helper.

 ###action
-is the action and will render a template of name.action.
-Just create templates of <b>name.action</b> and the router will automatically render them.
+is the action and will render a template of name_action.
+Just create templates of <b>name_action</b> and the router will automatically render them.
 It is available as Meteor.request.action, a Session var and through a reactive and non-reactive template helper.

 ###id
 is optional and is available as a parameter on the request controller and as a session variable along witih a reactive and non-reactive template helper.
 It is available as Meteor.reqeust.id, a Session var and through a reactive and non-reactive template helper.